DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Applications are open from 30 September 2024 to end of March 2025.

 If you start your teaching job between 1 March 2024 and 28 February 2025 you should apply between 30 September 2024 and the end of March 2025.

-If you are eligible, you should receive the money following successful completion of our eligibility checks.You must apply between 30 September 2024 and the end of March 2025 to remain eligible.
+If you are eligible, you should receive the money following successful completion of our eligibility checks.
+You must apply between 30 September 2024 and the end of March 2025 to remain eligible.

 ## DfE eligibility requirements for IRP instalments